 Additionally, the City of Springfield has five medical facilities, a state veterans home, three schools, (Springfield Elementary School, Everitt Middle School, Rutherford High School) and Shaw Police and Fire Training area utilized by our departments and other local municipalities.
 The city is located within 4 miles of Tyndall Air Force Base and borders the east side of Panama City.
 Over the years, Springfield has maintained its small town appeal and is a great place to live.
 Springfield’s leadership is proud of the friendly atmosphere and quality of life, and feels confident that as you get to know it better, you will share the same opinion.
 Welcome to Springfield…”Moving ahead, together”.

 A small, coastal community located on the western end of the Florida Panhandle’s Forgotten Coast and the eastern end of Bay County, Mexico Beach is approximately 3.5 miles long and 1.4 miles deep.
-It is currently home to 1,200 permanent residents, comprised primarily of retirees, base personnel from neighboring Tyndall Air Force Base and a number of business owners and their employees.
+It is currently home to over 800 permanent residents, comprised primarily of retirees, base personnel from neighboring Tyndall Air Force Base and a number of business owners and their employees.

 Because of its proximity to the beautiful, emerald green waters of the Gulf of Mexico, its sugar white sands and quiet, non-commercialized setting, the community is a natural pick as a vacation destination for families looking for a getaway to a more traditional, less busy destination.
 Many families choose to relocate to this area to enjoy the warm, sunny days of “Northwest Florida’s Unforgettable Coast,” where the Southern hospitality is as authentic as the Old Florida charm.
 Quaint Mexico Beach is situated far enough away from the crowds and congestion, yet strategically close enough to urban amenities such as medical facilities, airports, and libraries.